 We expect growth to continue because donor-advised funds are convenient and can be used as a giving tool in so many ways — by different generations, across different geographies, and on all time horizons.

 Donor-advised funds continue to grow in all key metrics.
-2019 marks the seventh year in a row of growth in contributions to donor-advised funds.
-Grants from donor-advised funds have grown at a compound annual growth rate of 18.5 per cent between 2015 and 2019.
-The consistent growth demonstrates that donor-advised funds are becoming well-established as effective giving vehicles in the UK and will likely have a growing role in the philanthropic landscape over the longer-term.
+2020 marks the eighth year in a row of growth in contributions to donor-advised funds.
+Grants from donor-advised funds have grown at a compound annual growth rate of 14.6 per cent between 2016 and 2020.
+Donor-advised funds are becoming well-established as effective giving vehicles for active donors who want to support to their favourite charities.

-This report examined 11 charities registered at the Charity Commission of England and Wales that sponsor donor-advised funds.
+This report examined eleven charities registered at the Charity Commission of England and Wales that sponsor donor-advised funds.

 The primary source for each charitable sponsor’s assets, contributions, and grants is the organisation’s Annual Report filed with the Charity Commission of England and Wales.